 Ask for pills

-In the last few years, I have focused on better understanding a holistic (natural/globalised approach) to fitness.
+In the last few years, our team of experts in sports science education have focused on a deeper understanding of a holistic (natural &globalised approach) to fitness and wellbeing.
 We look beyond the resistance machines, the powdered protein shakes, and mirror selfies at the gym...
-Holistics within fitness looks at our wellbeing; how we move, our resistance to injury, and our overall health.
-Sad to say - it's the modern lifestyle that's slowly killing us.
+Holistic Science can help us improve the way we move, our resistance to injury, and our overall health.

 If you take a plant indoors, hide it from sunlight, and forget to water it - it won't stand much chance of survival.
-Sunlight, nutrients from the soil, natural gasses - deprive a plant of its vital needs and you'll see it die within a few days.
-Humans are more resilient - but much the same, only with a longer time delay; deprive us of moving our body, eating nutrient-rich food, exposure to sunlight and oxygen, and slowly, over time, we age badly.
+Sunlight, nutrients from the soil, and natural gasses deprive a plant of its vital needs and you'll see it die within a few days.
+Humans are more resilient, but much the same - only with a longer time delay; deprive us of moving our body, eating nutrient-rich food, exposure to sunlight and oxygen, and slowly, over time, we age badly.
 We develop aches and pains that turn into injuries, and we develop disturbances that evolve into disease.
 And all the while, we're conditioned to think this is normal!

 Spending time outdoors is a necessity for us to stay healthy; it's not just a perk!
 When we spend too much time indoors, in cars, or in concrete jungles, we are depriving our bodies of: